Regulations of the Research Foundation - Flanders governing the PhD fellowship for the implementation of fundamental research projects

 §4.
 For the evaluation of the application for renewal of the fellowship, the above consequences a) and c) can be taken into consideration.

-Grant holders may at any time resign their fellowship provided they have notified the head of the host institution, their supervisor and the Research Foundation - Flanders thereof.
+Grant holders may at any time resign their fellowship provided they have notified the head of the host institution, their promotor and the Research Foundation - Flanders thereof.

 Chapter 8.
 Calculation of the grant and payment

 §1.
 The amount of the grant is limited to the net salary which the beneficiary would receive as assistant at a university in the Flemish Community, as laid down by the Decision of the Flemish Government of 4 May 2001 laying down the salary scales of assistant academic staff of the universities in the Flemish Community.

 §2.
 The net grant amount per month is minimum €2,015.51, indexed with 1.7069 as determined on 1 October 2018.

 §3.
 The grant is adjusted to the pecuniary seniority awarded to the grant holder.
 The grant takes into account the family situation and is subject to Social Security deductions.

 §4.
 The holiday pay and the end-of-year bonus correspond with the holiday and the end-of-year bonus that the beneficiary would receive as an assistant at a university in the Flemish Community.

 Art.
 33. (as amended by decision of the board of trustees of 27/03/2019)